-FDA's Center for Devices and Radiological Health (CDRH) has never issued a comprehensive guidance on advertising and promotion.
+FDA's Center for Devices and Radiological Health (CDRH) has never issued comprehensive guidance on advertising and promotion.
 You are on your own.
 In contrast, FDA's Center for Drug Evaluation and Research (CDER) uses long-standing regulations and a growing number of guidance documents in its regulatory approach.
 Policing social media has become a new regulatory responsibility and FDA is still trying to figure out how to deal with it.
-Bottom line, do you know when you fail to meet FDA's requirements or are you guessing?
+Bottom line, do you know when you fail to meet FDA's requirements, or are you guessing?
 Can you afford to guess?
-The cost to your business and the confusion left in your customers' mind becomes an unwelcomed nightmare.
+The cost to your business and the confusion left in your customers' minds becomes an unwelcomed nightmare.

 Why you should attend

 In this seminar, you will learn how to navigate FDA's numerous legal options and how to interpret them based on basic legal principles.
 Applying new guidance documents becomes a new test of the FDA's legal boundaries and enforcement options.
-The agency is now conducting clinical studies and applies the principles of cognitive psychology to aid in its determination of what a message really conveys.
+The agency is now conducting clinical studies and applying the principles of cognitive psychology to aid in its determination of what a message really conveys.

 This academic discipline may or may not get to the root of what consumers take away as the message.